 SwissForestLab is an infrastructure network and a research platform.
 By tapping into synergies from the expertise in forest research in Switzerland, we promote cooperative research for a deeper understanding of the functioning, resistance and resilience of forest ecosystems.

-The infrastructure network
+The infrastructure and data network

 In Switzerland, scientists with an excellent expertise in the field of forest research work in various institutions and disciplines.
 In addition, Swiss research institutions and Universities also have a wide range of infrastructures and approaches: